ryandavidmercado/emu-hub/README.md

 > the effective center of an activity

 ## Initial Setup
+1. Verify you've installed necessary emulators
+    * EmuHub currently only supports one emulator per system; the needed dependencies are listed below under Supported Systems.
+    * If you're running on a Steam Deck with EmuDeck installed, this has already been taken care of for you.
 1. Launch EmuHub
     * This will generate config, asset, and rom folders under Documents/EmuHub
 1. Change ROMs Directory (optional)